Help us improve your experience.

 Selecting a VRF for a Docker Container

-Containers inherit virtual routing and forwarding (VRF) from the Docker daemon.
-In order to run containers in a distinct VRF, a Docker daemon instance needs to be started in the corresponding VRF.
-The docker@vrf.service instance allows for starting a daemon in the corresponding VRF.
+For Junos OS Evolved Releases 23.4R1 and earlier, containers inherit virtual routing and forwarding (VRF) from the Docker process.
+In order to run containers in a distinct VRF, a Docker process instance needs to be started in the corresponding VRF.
+The docker@vrf.service instance allows for starting a process in the corresponding VRF.
 If the VRF is unspecified, the VRF defaults to vrf0.

 The docker.service runs in vrf:none by default.

-The docker daemon for a specific VRF listens on corresponding socket located at /run/docker-vrf.sock.
+The Docker process for a specific VRF listens on corresponding socket located at /run/docker-vrf.sock.

 This is the VRF as seen on the Linux and not the Junos OS Evolved VRF.
 The utility evo_vrf_name (available starting in Junos OS Evolved release 24.1) can be used to find the Linux VRF that corresponds to a Junos OS Evolved VRF.

-The Docker client gets associated with the VRF specific docker daemon by use the following arguments:
+The Docker client gets associated with the VRF specific Docker process by use the following arguments:

 For example, to run a container in vrf0 enter the following Docker command and arguments: